ianxm/awslambda-hl/README.md

 constructor and be annotated with `@:keep`.

 The constructor will be called once at lambda container startup.
 The handler method will be called for each event.
+Lambda determins when new containers are needed and when existing containers are reused.

 Compile with `-lib awslambda-hl` to get the runtime.
 This will include a `main` method so you do not need to provide one.
 Since your handler